 “Enforcement Activity, Visibility and Tests of Discrimination in Traffic Stops” [Previously: “The Geography of Discrimination: An Interdepartmental Analysis of Traffic Stops using Surface Visibility”] with Jesse Kalinowski and Stephen L. Ross.

 Projects in Progress

-Using Ohio traffic stop data to examine "hot-spot" policing (e.g. persistence in the location of traffic stops) and the impact on the demographic composition of stopped motorists with Trevon Logan and Lauren Lopez.
+Using Ohio traffic stop data to examine "hot-spot" policing (e.g. persistence in locations) and the impact on the composition of stopped motorists with Jesse Kalinowski, Trevon Logan, and Lauren Lopez.

 Project to examine the rise of performance pay contracts and the decline of job mobility, employment dynamics over the business cycle, and earnings losses of displaced workers with Christos Makridis and Kevin Rinz.

 Examining how the end of mandatory retirement impacted the age distribution and overall production of scientific research with Bruce A. Weinberg